-- The University Supervisor assigns the grade based on the intern/student meeting the course requirements described above, as well as all requirements stipulated in the Internship Manual, provided by University Supervisors, and/or the Internship Coordinator. - The grade will be either 'Satisfactory' (S) (reflecting a C grade or better for undergraduates) or a 'No Credit' (NC, which is equivalent to a failing grade). - Note that a passing grade does not depend ONLY on the completion of the 400 hours, but also on meeting all requirements in a timely manner, or by required deadlines.
+- The University Supervisor assigns the grade based on the intern/student meeting the course requirements described above, as well as all requirements stipulated in the Internship Manual, provided by University Supervisors, and/or the Internship Coordinator. - • - The grade will be either 'Satisfactory' (S) (reflecting a C grade or better for undergraduates) or a 'No Credit' (NC, which is equivalent to a failing grade). - Note that a passing grade does not depend ONLY on the completion of the 400 hours, but also on meeting all requirements in a timely manner, or by required deadlines. - Any intern receiving a NC grade for their overall performance in their internship course will be required to begin a new internship, and be subject to the re-enrollment and repayment for the 12-credit hour requirements, as well as the paperwork submission and approval processes. - An 'Incomplete' (IN) grade may be assigned until all course work requirements are fulfilled and submitted to the University Supervisor, in the case of a documented emergency.

-- Any intern receiving a NC grade for their overall performance in their internship course will be required to begin a new internship, and be subject to the re-enrollment and repayment for the 12-credit hour requirements, as well as the paperwork submission and approval processes. - An 'Incomplete' (IN) grade may be assigned until all course work requirements are fulfilled and submitted to the University Supervisor, in the case of a documented emergency. - O Students who receive an Incomplete grade will have to meet the remaining requirements within the time stipulated by the University Supervisor and/or the Internship Coordinator in order to have it changed to a passing grade, or they will receive a failing grade and thus have to re-do their internship. - O Students who receive an 'Incomplete' grade may not be able to graduate during their intended semester, and thus may have to contact the registrar's office to inquire about the necessary steps needed to adjust their graduation date - Any student whose Portfolio is deemed unacceptable by his/her University Supervisor, and/or the Internship Coordinator, will have to make the recommended changes, and resubmit it.
-In the same way, any student whose final presentation is deemed unacceptable by the TEM Faculty in attendance will have to present again at an alternate date as determined by the Faculty Panel. - Students asked to resubmit a portfolio, or to present again before the Faculty Panel, will have their ability to pass the course, adversely impacted. - Students must present in a business professional suit.
+- Students who receive an Incomplete grade will have to meet the remaining requirements within the time stipulated by the University Supervisor and/or the Internship Coordinator in order to have it changed to a passing grade, or they will receive a failing grade and thus have to re-do their internship. - Students who receive an 'Incomplete' grade may not be able to graduate during their intended semester, and thus may have to contact the registrar's office to inquire about the necessary steps needed to adjust their graduation date. - Any student whose Portfolio is deemed unacceptable by his/her University Supervisor, and/or the Internship Coordinator, will have to make the recommended changes, and resubmit it.
+In the same way, any student whose final presentation is deemed unacceptable will have to resubmit it.